What do the numbers mean?

 Many factors will shape your decision.
 Our prices range from $78 to nearly $3,000.
 In addition to price range, you’ll need to consider where you will be using the binoculars (most all of ours are waterproof), the typical distance you’ll be viewing (across the yard to your backyard feeder or at a lake focusing on a far shoreline), how much weight you want to carry (are you a backpacker?) and most importantly, what feels comfortable and easy to use in your own hands.

 How do I find out what binoculars are the best for me?

 Come in to the Nature Store and try out some of our quality optics.
 Our experienced and helpful store staff and volunteers are happy to help you select the pair of binoculars that is just right for your own particular needs.
 We’ll be happy to discuss warranties with you and show you how to adjust binoculars for the best viewing with or without eyeglasses.

 The Nature Store also carries a selection a spotting scopes for birders.
-Currently we carry sighting scopes by Swarovski, Kowa, Leupold, Vortex and Carl Zeiss.
+Currently we carry sighting scopes by Swarovski, Kowa, Leupold, and Vortex.
 Stop by to have a look.
 Hope to see you soon!